donaghsugrue/donaghsugrue/README.md

 👋 Hi, I’m Donagh
-👀 I’m interested in music, digital art and web development
+:man_technologist: I’m interested in music, digital art and web development
 :musical_note: I’m currently learning *Sonic Pi* and different ways of programming music
 📫 You can find me at: